Suicide. It's tough to talk about, but learning the facts and signs can save a life.

-- Encourage The Person To Seek Help: You may want to offer to accompany them to talk to the R.A., a Mental Health Clinician, or to UHS Urgent Care.
+- Encourage the person to seek help: You may want to offer to accompany them to talk to the R.D., a mental health clinician, or to UHS Walk-in Care.

 - Talk with a clinician or someone else You trust: This way you can share the responsibility with others, attend to your own need for support, and check out how you can continue to be of help.

 Resources for Help